 This means you won’t have to use buckets of primer anymore.
 Woop and sometimes I actually go outside without makeup on.

 So this one is a bummer, I guess you won’t know if this will happen until you try it but the good news is that it’s unlikely.

 If you’ve had hives in the past I wouldn’t recommend trying derma rolling.

 9. Needles under 1.5 mm won’t heal scars

-This in turn will stop you breaking out as much as your skin is less likely to produce oil to compensate (Less sebum = less spots).
+This in turn will stop you from breaking out as much as your skin is less likely to produce oil to compensate (Less sebum = fewer spots).

 I would seriously also recommend CBD oil, I have a post on that here.

 10. Your skincare routine is going to need an upgrade.